bogdanspn/wp-iconfinder-portfolio/README.txt

 * Added collections to output options
 * Added Iconset and Collection IDs in plugin settings panel
 * Added img_size parameter to shortcode
-* Added "Clear Cache" feature to admin
-* Changed the way API calls are made.
-Instead of API-first, cache-second, the logic was changed to use the cached version of data first and only call the API if the cache has been purged or is otherwise empty.
-* Added Bogdan Rosu's implementation of the Owl image carousel.
-Now ships with two themes for front end.

 ## Credits